MdAsifInIT/Sigma-Web-Development/README.md

 Follow the course videos to understand how to build and enhance the project step-by-step.

 ## Contributing
 Feel free to fork this repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.